Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 0.0 (No chance)
 			// Maximum: 100.0 (Highest chance)
 			"Minion Chance"				"33.3"

+			// Remove all minions spawned by the Mutant Tank when it dies.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Minion Remove"				"1"

 			// The Mutant Tank's minions are replaced with new ones when they die.
 			// Note: This setting can be overridden for specific players.